loganwatchorn/notes-pmpp/notes/chapter01.md

 The speedup of a program on a parallel system vs on a serial system depends on how much of the program can be parallelized.

 An important factor for how much speedup is possible is the latency of read/write operations to memory.
 With GPUs, we can use several techniques that use on-chip memory stores rather than DRAM, making memory accesses far faster.

+## 1.4 Challenges in parallel computing
+1. Can be difficult to design a parallel algorithm with the same time complexity as its sequential counterpart.
+    - **Work efficiency** is a related concept we'll define later
+2. **Memory bound programs**: programs limited by memory access latency.
+Chapters 5 (Memory architecture & data latency) and 6 (Performance Considerations) introduce methods to optimize this.
+3. Data irregularity.
+If a dataset contains unexpectedly varying data types, some threads might take longer than others to finish.
+We will study methods to regularize data so that the threads take similar amounts of time to complete.
+4. Some programs require **synchronization operations** to ensure no threads are left behind/too far forward.
+This takes extra work not needed in sequential systems.
+For some parallel programs, the threads are coded so that they will almost always be in sync, without needing to be synchronized from the outside.
+These are sometimes called **embarrassingly parallel**.

+## 1.5 Related parallel programming interfaces
+- **OpenMP**: for shared memory multiprocessor systems
+    - Consists of a compiler and a runtime
+    - Compiler takes directives and "pragmas" about a loop, and generates parallel code
+    - Runtime executes code by managing parallel resources
+    - Originally designed for CPU execution, now supports GPUs
+- **MPI** (Message Passing Interface): for scalable cluster computing
+    - Interface for running code across several nodes, each having their own separate memory
+    - Interactions between nodes are handled by explicitly passing messages
+    - Good tool for cluster-level computing, but not as good as CUDA or OpenMP for programs on a single-GPU
+    - It's important (currently) for a parallel programmer working on large multi-GPU clusters to know how to write both MPI and CUDA.
+This will be covered in chapter 20 (Programming a Heterogeneous Computing Cluster)
+- **NCCL** (NVIDIA Collective Compute Library): a CUDA API for multi-GPU programming
+    - Increasing support for this
+- **OpenCL** (Open Compute Language): Standardized parallel programming model
+    - Developed by Apple, Intel, AMD/ATI, NVIDIA
+    - Very similar to CUDA